Economic Development Loan Fund

 4. Your submitted Loan Application will be reviewed and corresponding documents will be distributed to the Economic Development Loan Fund Committee.
 The Loan Committee meets monthly or as needed to review loan requests.
 At the meeting, you will have the opportunity to meet with the Loan Committee to present your business plan and answer any questions.
 After your presentation, the Loan Committee will meet to evaluate the loan.
 You will be notified by either email or phone within 5-7 business days of the Loan Committee's decision.

-To submit your application, please email our Economic Development Manager with your completed Loan application.
+You may fill out electronically, save, and email our Economic Development Manager (preferred) with your completed Loan application.

 Loan Evaluation Criteria (out of 100 points)